Builditluc/wiki-tui/docs/changelog/upgrade.md

 This CLI argument was used to override the log level on the fly.
 Now, it is used to change the language.

-> The `--level` flag still exists to chaange the log level
+> The `--level` flag still exists to change the log level